-This particular topic becomes too complicated revealing more of its facets when it comes to be implemented in the Indian Society.
+This particular topic becomes too complicated revealing more of its facets when it comes to being implemented in the Indian Society.
 The definition is quite understood in a manner that goes absolutely contrary to what truly needs to be conveyed.
-In obvious terms culture, tradition, customs and social beliefs do greatly impact the overall ambiance.
-In India some take the term ” Women Empowerment” more like a shield to fight against the male dominant society that prevails through ages in the Indian society.
+In obvious terms culture, tradition, customs, and social beliefs do greatly impact the overall ambiance.
+In India, some take the term ” Women Empowerment” more like a shield to fight against the male dominant society that prevails through ages in the Indian society.

 Rural tourism with its ethical concept has today started to show its divine results in North Bengal that have axiomatically drawn the attention of many social initiatives.
 With the immense effort of many organizations ( That includes us) the growth has today reached a point that is worth to be replicated.
 The success behind some of the destinations of North Bengal that have picked up their fame as one of the most renowned rural destinations, for example – Samsing- Suntalekhola, Lava- Kolakham, Kumai, Dalgaon, Paren, Takdah, Chilapata, Santalabarie, Tinchuley, Bada- Mangwa, Lingsey and many more, truly sounds to be more deserving specially for the women who have heaved their responsibilities more efficiently than the male members of the families.